-The functionality of mobile devices has increased dramatically over the past 10 years and businesses are now engaging in seamless customer conversations across multiple mobile channels — whether SMS, voice call, rich media messages, email, social networking or app push notifications.
+The functionality of mobile devices has increased dramatically over the past 10 years and businesses are now engaging in seamless customer conversations across multiple mobile channels — whether SMS, voice call, rich media messages, email, social media networking or mobile app push notifications.

 And this functionality is set to expand further: Gartner predicts that in 2017, more than $2 billion in online shopping will be performed exclusively by mobile digital assistants, such as Google Now and Siri.